Quick-charging battery startup StoreDot gets $60M on $500M valuation led by Daimler

 “This is a major challenge because we are breaking the rules of what is known in charging,” he admitted.
 “This is why we are engaged with the process of trying to open and accelerate the adoption of new standards for charging, which includes the connector, the charging station, and what runs in the car [or other device].”
 He noted that this is another reason why the investment from Daimler and Samsung is so critical: “For a startup to push those regulatory bodies is a challenge, but if you have a large player you have better chances to get this done in a reasonable timeframe.”

 Still, Myersdorf remains realistic about what StoreDot has already solved, and what lies ahead.
-He recognises that there have been many failures in the battery and energy storage markets, and is focused on making sure that StoreDot is not going to be the next in line.
+He recognises that there have been various failures in the battery and energy storage markets, and is focused on making sure that StoreDot is not going to be the next in line.

 “Now, for StoreDot it’s more of an execution risk rather than an R&D risk,” he said.